CMuncey/OoT_Decompressor/README.md

 This is essentially the same as another decoder be the name of ndec, but I wanted one of my own, so I made a new one.
 Mine uses the same algorithm, and some of the same files as ndec.

+If you want to play the OoT Randomiser, you'll need a decompressed ROM, so you would want to put a compressed ROM through this program first, then use the randomiser.

 ---

 Compiling on Linux/Mac: gcc -o Decode decoder.c